 Seniors can form game groups with friends.
 A weekly game of cards or board game night enhances cognitive skills.
 Brain games for seniors also increase socialization, which reduces depression and anxiety.

-Seniors can also work their minds on their own.
+Senior site can also work their minds on their own.
 Puzzles, crosswords, and coloring books enable people to continue working their minds as they age.

 Physically, people should be walking more as they age.
 Walking boosts circulation, leading to improved oxygen flow to the brain.
 The more oxygen in the brain, the less likely a person will feel confused or foggy.